 Purpose.

-This rule defines a consistent standard of nursing care with the delegation of nursing tasks to nursing assistants or home care aides.
+This rule defines a consistent standard of nursing care with the delegation of nursing tasks to nursing assistants, home care aides, or other assistive personnel.
 The registered nurse delegator makes independent professional decisions of the delegation of a nursing task.
+A licensed registered nurse may delegate specific nursing care tasks to nursing assistants in any setting delivering health care services where licensed nurses supervise nursing assistants performing within the nursing assistant scope.
+Examples include, but are not limited to, hospitals, nursing homes, community-based settings (adult family homes, assisted living facilities, residential homes for individuals with developmental disabilities), homes, hospice centers, correctional facilities, behavioral health centers, schools, adult day care centers, homeless shelters, ambulatory surgical facilities, and private clinics.

-A licensed registered nurse may delegate specific nursing care tasks to nursing assistants or home care aides meeting certain requirements and providing care to individuals in a community-based care setting defined by RCW 18.79.260 (3)(e)(i) and to individuals in an in-home care setting defined by RCW 18.79.260 (3)(e)(ii),Before delegating a task, the registered nurse delegator determines that specific criteria are met and the patient is in a stable and predictable condition.
+Before delegating a task, the registered nurse delegator determines that specific criteria are met, and the patient is in a stable and predictable condition.
 Registered nurses delegating tasks are accountable to the Washington state nursing care quality assurance commission.
-The registered nurse delegatordelegatee, home care aide and nursing assistant are each accountable for their own individual actions in the delegation process.
+The registered nurse delegator and delegatee are each accountable for their own individual actions in the delegation process.
 No person may coerce a registered nurse into compromising patient safety by requiring the registered nurse to delegate.
-Registered nurse delegators shall not delegate the following care tasks:
+Registered nurse delegators shall not delegate the following care tasks except as defined in RCW 18.79.260 and RCW 28.A.210:

-(1) Administration of medications with the following exceptions:
+Administration of medications by any route with the following exceptions:

-for.
+A registered nurse may delegate medication administration to a nursing assistant or certified home care aide in community-based and in-home care settings that do not involve piercing or puncturing of tissues except for:

+Administration of insulin and non-insulin medications used to treat diabetes.

-A registered nurse may delegate medications in Kindergarten through twelfth grade, public and private to non-credentialed assistive personnel that do not involve piercing or puncturing of tissues by injection (by intramuscular, intradermal, subcutaneous, intraosseous, intravenous, or otherwise) with the exception of insulin injections.
+A registered nurse may delegate medications in Kindergarten through twelfth grade, public and private to non-credentialed assistive personnel that do not involve piercing or puncturing of tissues

+Tasks that involve piercing or puncturing of tissues

+A registered nurse may delegate performing clinical laboratory improvement amendments (CLIA)-waived capillary blood glucose testing to a nursing assistant or home care aide.
+This may occur in in any setting where nursing services are provided (Chapter 18.88a RCW, WAC 246-841-403).

 (2) Sterile procedures.